kuayc/britneyTrivia/README.md

 # britneyTrivia
-Trivia questions about Britney Spears
+Trivia questions about Britney Spears.
+Need to insert timer to complete project.